 Scientific tests have found that simple pollution masks are incredibly effective, but how long do masks last?
-Most tests are done with brand new masks, so there’s very little data on used masks.
+Most tests are done with brand new masks, so there’s very little data on used ones.

 And in that data vacuum, people have wildly different ideas about how masks remain effective.
 I’ve seen several people say they only last a day or two, such as this person who emailed me about the question.